soft-skills-engineering/website/_posts/2019-12-23-episode-189-building-relationships-and-handling-negative-feedback.md

 2. I just got my annual performance review at work.
 The overall rating was "meets expectations", but I worked really hard this year and thought I did great work.
 I was hoping for a higher rating than that.
 Maybe worse, this means I got a smaller raise than I expected.
 The review contained some suggestions for improvement.
 I feel pretty demotivated by the whole situation.
 How do I get out of this funk?

+You can get in touch with Jeff Leiken at <a href="https://www.evolutionmentoring.com/">https://www.evolutionmentoring.com/</a>.